zinh/zinh.github.io/_posts/2018-07-18-end-to-end-encryption-using-ssh-key-pair.md

 ~~~ bash
 echo "<encrypted text>" | base64 -D | openssl rsautl -decrypt -inkey ~/.ssh/id_rsa
 ~~~

+## Explaination

+The encryption script will download the public key of a github user, create PKCS8 key file from this public key, then use `openssl rsautl` to encrypt the text, and output base64 encoding of encrypted text.

+When a receiver received a encrypted text, he will need his private key to recover the original text(also using `openssl rsautl` utility.

+Refer to openssl rsautl [man page](https://www.openssl.org/docs/man1.1.0/apps/openssl-rsautl.html){:target="_blank"}{:rel="nofollow"} for a more detail of the parameters.

 __Limitation__
 - Should use to encrypt short message only as RSA is quite slow.
 In case we need to encrypt long text or file, you should create a symmetric key and use it to encrypt the text then use RSA to encrypt that key.